jupyter-server/enterprise_gateway/README.md

 To access the gateway instance:

 1. Run `docker-machine ls` and note the IP of the dev machine.
-2. Visit http://THAT_IP:8888/api/kernels in your browser
+2. Visit http://THAT_IP:8888/api in your browser.
+(Note that the route `/api/kernels` is not enabled by default for security.
+See the `--KernelGatewayApp.list_kernels` parameter above.)